Revoking Disney's Special Status in Florida Could Set an Example

 08 Apr 2022 Revoking Disney’s Special Status in Florida Could Set an Example

-“Special perks for specific businesses or industries are bad for business, bad for government and bad for society,” writes Free Enterprise Project (FEP) Director Scott Shepard in his latest column for Real Clear Markets about Florida’s threat to revoke Disney’s special business exemptions.
+“Special perks for specific businesses or industries are bad for business, bad for government and bad for society,” writes Free Enterprise Project (FEP) Director Scott Shepard in his latest column for Real Clear Markets about Florida’s threat to revoke special business exemptions for the Walt Disney Co.

 In response to Disney’s efforts – led by CEO Bob Chapek – to undermine Florida’s anti-grooming legislation, “Florida lawmakers are threatening to revoke Disney’s independent governance status,” writes Scott.